DataDog/datadog-api-client-python/docs/v2/UsersApi.md

 # **disable_user**
 > disable_user(user_id)

-Disable a user

 Disable a user.
 Can only be used with an application key belonging to an administrator user.

 ### Example